Aura-healthcare/Aura_gitbook/Mobile Application.md

 # Aura Mobile Application

-The Aura mobile application is the epileptic patient interacting interface
+The Aura mobile application is the epileptic patient interacting interface.

 It can work in two distinct modes:

 * **nomad mode:** The Aura mobile app is used for outdoors activities.
 It monitors directly physiological data from armwrist sensors to alert user of an upcomming seizure
 * **home-based mode:** The Aura mobile application is used at home as an end point of the Aura Gateway.
-It alerts patient close relatives of an upcomming seizure.
+It alerts patient close relatives of an upcoming seizure.

 ## Pre-requisites